Volvo V90 estate - Engines, drive & performance

 Volvo V90 diesel engines

 The B4 diesel engine produces 194bhp, enabling the V90 to cover 0-62mph in 8.5 seconds.
-The same 2.0-litre diesel engine in B5 form produces 232bhp; it's a punchy performer, too, giving good acceleration through the mid-range and getting you up to motorway speeds quickly, allowing you to stay at a fast cruise without working the engine too hard.
+The same 2.0-litre diesel engine in B5 form in the Cross Country model produces 232bhp; it's a punchy performer, too, giving good acceleration through the mid-range and getting you up to motorway speeds quickly, allowing you to stay at a fast cruise without working the engine too hard.

 Sadly, the Volvo can’t compete with the Audi for smoothness – the Volvo’s four-cylinder engine roars and rattles under hard acceleration while the Audi’s six-cylinder engine just growls enthusiastically – a more pleasant sound to be accompanied by on a long journey.